 4 Lake Maggiore.
 When Ernest Hemingway fabricated the scene for the romantic reunion in A Farewell to Arms, he chose the Grand Hotel Des Iles Borromees on the western shore of Lake Maggiore.
 Knowing the region well from personal experience, he wrote about the impressions in a letter to his parents in 1918: “I’m up here in Stresa, a little resort on Lake Maggiore.
 One of the most beautiful Italian lakes”.
 Today, 100 years later, the sentimental touch might have faded but it’s still the given destination for the incurable romantics.

 5 Lake Orta.
-Situated just west of Lombardia, in the Piemonte region, Lago di’Orta is the forgotten lake of northern Italy.
-Head to Orta San Giulio, the lake’s capital city full of small-town life, family owned restaurants, and beautiful houses.
-Leave your bags at the Hotel Leon d’Oro or rent yourself a seaside villa along the cobblestone promenade.
-Five hundred steps up is the UNESCO world heritage Sacro Monte di Orta, overlooking the monastery on San Giulio Island.
+Situated west of Lombardy, in the Piemonte region, Lago di’Orta is the forgotten lake of northern Italy.
+Head to Orta San Giulio, the lake’s capital city, full of small-town life, family owned restaurants, and beautiful houses.
+Leave your bags at Hotel Leon d’Oro or rent yourself a seaside villa along the cobblestone promenade.
+Five hundred steps up is the UNESCO world heritage Sacro Monte di Orta, overlooking the monastery of the San Giulio island.

 All images © 2021 Erik Ekberger.
 Travelgrapher is a registered trademark.
 All rights reserved.

 Travelgrapher.com supports a democratic, gender-equal, peaceful and inclusive society where equitable health, human rights and the rule of law are respected and people’s vulnerability to crises and disasters is reduced.